ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/experimental-metadata.md

 As the file extension is ```gz```, we can figure out that is a compressed file following the [GZip file format](http://en.wikipedia.org/wiki/Gzip#File_format).
 As it is a ```fastq``` file, we can assume it contains sequence information following the [FASTQ format](http://en.wikipedia.org/wiki/FASTQ_format).

 But what is the sample this sequence data comes from?

+We can guess that the folder name follows some coding system, but which one?
+It would be necessary to have that information spelled out.

+The table below shows an example of what the data creator could have meant:

         Code  | Meaning
 ------------- | -------------